-Poverty, inflation, fear: Egypt’s economy pushed to brink
+Poverty and inflation: Egypt’s economy hit by global turmoil

 A new IMF loan would buoy Egypt’s dwindling foreign reserves, which have fallen to $33 billion from $41 billion in February.
 A new loan, however, will add to Egypt’s ballooning foreign debt, which climbed from $37 billion in 2010 — before the Arab Spring uprisings — to $158 billion as of March, according to Egyptian central bank figures.

 Leaders blame the challenges on the coronavirus pandemic, which hurt the vital tourism industry, and price shocks sparked by the war in Ukraine.
-They’ve also faulted revolutionaries.
+They’ve also faulted revolutionaries and those who may have backed the Muslim Brotherhood.

 “Why don’t you want to pay the cost of what you did in 2011 and 2013?”
 President Abdel Fattah el-Sissi said in televised remarks this month.
 “What you did — didn’t that negatively impact the economy?”

-He was referring to protests, which toppled Egypt’s longtime president, ushered in a divisive Muslim Brotherhood presidency, and resulted in a populist-backed power grab by the military and el-Sissi’s ascension to power.
+He was referring to protests, which toppled Egypt’s longtime president, ushered in a divisive Muslim Brotherhood presidency, and resulted in a populist-backed power grab by the military and el-Sissi’s ascension to the presidency.

 The former military general said the fallout from those years cost Egypt $450 billion — a price, he said, everyone must bear.